ChynieceM/city-explorer-api/README.md

 1. Ensure that Node.js and npm are installed on your machine.
    ` node -v`
    ` npm -v`
-2. Clone or download the source code for the app from the GitHub repository.
+2. Run `npm -init name-of-repo` to create the repo

 3. Navigate to the project directory in the terminal.
 4. Install the dependencies by running the following command: `npm install express` `npm install cors`, `npm install dotenv`